Nette Database

 Connection Management

-When you create a Connection
+When a Connection

-lazy
+setting lazy

-, or do it like this:
+, or like this:

 $database = new Nette\Database\Connection($dsn, $user, $password, ['lazy' => true]);

-To manage the connection, use the methods connect()
+To manage the connection, use the connect()

 , disconnect()